Syvven/CSCI-5525/homework3/hw3/README.txt

-Assumptions being made include having a folder in same directory as the python files called "model_saves" which contains two files that are named cnn_best_model.pt and mlp_best_model.pt
+Assumptions being made include having a folder in same directory as the python files called "model_saves" which contains two files that are named cnn_best_model.pt and mlp_best_model.pt Another assumption is that the predictions are not actually needed to be returned from the predict function.
+Outside of those and the ones specified by the hw writeup, there are no other assumptions.